Harvest, Store, and Preserve Your Carrots the Easy Way

 Remove the green tops

 This is so easy.
 No tools needed.
 Grasp the carrot in one hand and use the other hand to grasp the tops about one inch from the carrot.
 Then, twist the tops and snap off.
-Leave the tops right there in the path or laying on what’s left of the raised bed.
+Leave the tops right there in the path or lay them on what’s left of the raised bed.
 You can turn them under and plant a Spring veggie right over the top of them.
 Alternately, you can leave the tops on or cut them off with scissors.
 Be careful though.
 Remember, any “cuts” are great places for bacteria to get in and begin the natural process of breaking things down, aka, rot.

 Don’t make these mistakes!